ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) AC switches are always more expensive
+A) AC switches are more reliable

-B) DC ratings are typically much lower than AC ratings
+B) AC switches are always more expensive

-C) AC switches are more reliable
+C) DC ratings are typically much lower than AC ratings

 D) DC switches last longer

 ---

-B) DC ratings are typically much lower than AC ratings
+C) DC ratings are typically much lower than AC ratings

 ///